-- Over-sensitivity to noise, touch, smells, tastes, or vision, which causes a negative reaction e.g. covering their ears, shielding their eyes, limited diet. - Under-sensitivity e.g. not noticing pain, will seek additional sensation such as making repetitive noises, playing with light up toys, obsessive interest in sensory play such as sand or water. - Additional need for physical movement. - Particularly good or particularly poor balance or spatial awareness.
+- Over-sensitivity to noise, touch, smells, tastes or vision which causes a negative reaction e.g. covering their ears, shielding their eyes, limited diet - Under-sensitivity e.g. not noticing pain or will seek additional sensation such as making repetitive noises, playing with light up toys, obsessive interest in sensory play such as sand or water

+- Additional need for physical movement

+- Particularly good or particularly poor balance or spatial awareness

+- Children may toe walk or stim.